The National Gallery is one of my favourite places in Ottawa.

 The market area is filled with some great restaurants but your first stop should be to check out the cafe inside the National Gallery.
 They feature a small, high quality buffet of build- your-own-salad and several hot food options each day (including a vegetarian meal).
 There are also prepackaged meals to go (like fruit and sandwiches) and absolutely delicious desserts.
 The prices are very reasonable and the views from the back of the Gallery overlooking the Ottawa River and the Parliament buildings makes the cafe perhaps the most beautiful place to have lunch in the entire city.

-If you do want to step outside for lunch, my favourite spots include the Blackthorn Cafe (15 Clarence Street) for innovative, thin crust pizza, while La Bottega Nicastro (64 George Street) sells made-to-order, massive deli sandwiches for a mere $5 and is my favourite spot for a cheap eat downtown.
+If you do want to step outside for lunch, my favourite spot is La Bottega Nicastro (64 George Street) which sells made-to-order, massive deli sandwiches for a mere $7 or so and is my favourite spot for a cheap eat downtown.

 Time to Head Outside